School Year 2023-2024

 The guide is responsible for notifying Prenda of all possible individuals who meet the background check criteria, including new individuals in the space on an ad-hoc basis throughout the year.
 The guide is also responsible to notify Prenda on the next business day if they are arrested for any reason whatsoever during the academic year.

-Background Check Request Instructions
+Background Check Request Instructions - ESA and Direct Pay

-Guides complete the Background Check Request Form with the background check candidates' first and last name, email address, and state.
+Guides complete the Background Check Request Form, with the background check candidates' first and last name, email address, and state.

 This must occur prior to the individual spending time with or in the microschool.
 The person requesting access to the microschool should not be permitted on the premises during core microschool hours until clearance has been confirmed.